isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 ![Import the Mobile Core Library](images/android/mobile-launch-install-importMobileCore.png)

-### Add the Lifecycle Code
+### Add the [!UICONTROL Lifecycle] Code

-You will now add the Lifecycle code to the main onResume() function in the app, in order to trigger the Lifecycle functions.
+You will now add the [!UICONTROL Lifecycle] code to the main onResume() function in the app, in order to trigger the [!UICONTROL Lifecycle] functions.

 1. Open the BusBookingActivity file
 1. Scroll down near the bottom of the file and locate the onResume() function